 - The manner and conduct of the testator; and

 - Any other fact or circumstance that shows the exercise of undue influence on the mind and change their will of a testator, including evidence as to the bad character of the person (s) exerting the influence.

 A transaction is presumed to be the result of undue influence when the parties are in a confidential relationship with each other and one party has a much greater mental ability than the other, who may be aged or ill, and the one having the greater mental ability reaps the benefits of the transaction.

 The above situation is described in the recent case of Bailey v.
 Edmundson, 280 Ga.
 528, 630 S.E.2d 396 (2006).

-Raymond Bailey executed a will on October 20, 2003 naming his daughter as the executrix and primary beneficiary.
+Raymond Bailey executed a change their will on October 20, 2003 naming his daughter as the executrix and primary beneficiary.

 On June 18, 2004, caregivers that Raymond had recently met at church were hired by him.
 Shortly thereafter, Raymond executed a new will making specific bequests to these caregivers.

 Raymond died on September 9, 2004, leaving his daughter only 25% of his estate.